 Full-array screens contain LEDs directly behind the LCD screen.
 These LEDs can be individually lit or darkened, producing a wide range of contrast.
 This technology used to be available in high-end sets only, but as production costs go down, more and more sets are being equipped with full-array backlighting.

-Quantum dots are typically used in tandem with another type of backlight.
-When a 4K TV is equipped with quantum dot technology, it means that there are small, nanocrystal dots on rails between the LCDs.
+QLED technology, also known as quantum dot technology, is typically used in tandem with another type of backlight.
+When a 4K TV is equipped with QLED technology, it means that there are small, nanocrystal dots on rails between the LCDs.
 When these dots are hit by the LED backlight, they light up.
 Samsung uses these in their QLED sets to make up for some of the contrast ratio lost by using edge-lit LEDs, and more manufacturers are including them in their sets, too.
-If you see "Quantum" anywhere on a 4K TV’s packaging, it more than likely contains this tech.
+If you see "Quantum" or "QLED" anywhere on a 4K TV’s packaging, it more than likely contains this tech.

 Arguably more important than having higher resolution, High Dynamic Range (HDR) is a technology that makes your TV image more lifelike than ever.
 If you’ve ever noticed that grass doesn’t seem the right shade of green, or a sunset on TV lacks the pop it has in person, you’re not alone.
 Before HDR, TVs just didn’t have the color or contrast range to capture what things really look like.